Artificial bone

 Artificial bone refers to bone-like material created in a laboratory that can be used in bone grafts, to replace human bone that was lost due to severe fractures, disease, etc.

 Bone fracture, which is a complete or partial break in the bone, is a very common condition that has more than three million US cases per year.
-Human bones have the ability to regenerate themselves by cycle of bone resorption and bone formation.
+Human bones have the ability to regenerate themselves through the cycle of bone resorption and bone formation.
 The cell responsible for bone resorption is osteoclast, while the cell responsible for bone formation is osteoblast.
-That being said, the human body can regenerate fractured bone.
 However, if damage to bone is caused by a disease or severe injury, it becomes difficult for the body to repair itself.
-When the human body is unable to regenerate the lost bone tissue, surgeons come in and replace the missing bone using autografts, allografts, and synthetic grafts (artificial bone).
+When the human body is unable to regenerate the lost bone tissue, surgeons replace the missing bone using autografts, allografts, and synthetic grafts (artificial bone).
 When comparing artificial bone to autograft and allograft, it is less invasive and more biocompatible since it avoids the risk of unknown viral infections.